grantcolley/dotnetwhat/README.md

 [**Garbage collection**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#what-happens-during-a-garbage-collection) is the process of releasing and compacting [**heap memory**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/fundamentals#the-managed-heap) and occurs most frequently in Gen0.

 **Phases of Garbage Collection**
-- **Suspension:** *all managed threads are forced to pause*
+- **Suspension:** *all managed threads are suspended except for the thread that triggered the garbage collection*
 - **Mark:** *the garbage collector starts at each root and follows every object reference and marks those as seen.
-Roots are thread stacks, pinned GC handles, and static objects*
+Roots include static fields, local variables on a thread's stack, CPU registers, GC handles, and the finalize queue*
 - **Compact:** *relocate objects next to each other to reduce fragmentation of the heap.
 Then update all references to point to the new locations*
 - **Resume:** *manage threads are allowed to resume*

+[**Workstation GC**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/workstation-server-gc#workstation-gc) collection occurs on the user thread that triggered the garbage collection and remains at the same priority.

+[**Server GC**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/workstation-server-gc#server-gc) collection occurs on multiple dedicated threads.
+On Windows, these threads run at `THREAD_PRIORITY_HIGHEST` priority level.
+A heap and a dedicated thread to perform garbage collection are provided for each logical CPU

+[**Background GC**](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/background-gc) applies only to generation 2 collections and is enabled by default.
+Gen 0 and 1 are collected as needed while a Gen 2 collection is in progress.
+Background garbage collection is performed on one or more dedicated threads, depending on whether it's workstation or server GC.

 #### Releasing Unmanaged Resources